 In addition to our own studios, also Microsoft and Kaasa Health presented two of their most interesting products.
 While Microsoft gave our guests the possibility to get an impression of their brilliant mixed reality smart glasses “HoloLens”, Kaasa Health offered relaxation for tense backs with their Virtual Reality massage chairs.

 We have to thank our many supporters, sponsors and participants of the official opening of the Cologne Game Haus.

-Especially: Mayor of Cologne Henriette Reker, State Secretary Nathanael Liminski, Ulf Reichardt (Chamber of Commerce Cologne), Michael Müller-Berg (Deutsche Telekom), Gerald Böse (CEO Koelnmesse), Kathrin Hamma (CEO Koelnmesse), Kristin Schwarz (Chamber of Commerce Cologne), Roland Berger (City of Cologne), Beate Stefer (City of Cologne), David Oldfield (Koelnmesse), Sarah Nakic (Singer), Martin Lorber (Contrabass), Sebastian Scobel (Pianist), the whole bar team and many many more.
+Especially: Mayor of Cologne Henriette Reker, State Secretary Nathanael Liminski, Ulf Reichardt (Chamber of Commerce Cologne), Michael Müller-Berg (Deutsche Telekom), Gerald Böse (CEO Koelnmesse), Katharina Hamma (CEO Koelnmesse), Kristin Schwarz (Chamber of Commerce Cologne), Roland Berger (City of Cologne), Beate Stefer (City of Cologne), David Oldfield (Koelnmesse), Sarah Nakic (Singer), Martin Lorber (Contrabass), Sebastian Scobel (Pianist), the whole bar team and many many more.

-Thanks to our Sponsors and supporters: IHK Köln, Digital Cologne, Deutsche Telekom AG, Koelnmesse, Netgear Deutschland, dB Technologies, Speedlink, Beck’s, Gaffel Kölsch, SAE Institute Koeln, Wallczka, afri cola, Cologne Game Lab and Niels Freidel for the great fotos.
+Thanks to our sponsors and supporters: IHK Köln, Digital Cologne, Deutsche Telekom AG, Koelnmesse, Netgear Deutschland, dB Technologies, Speedlink, Beck’s, Gaffel Kölsch, SAE Institute Koeln, Wallczka, afri cola, Cologne Game Lab and Niels Freidel for the great fotos.